Respira (Breathe) Roll-On

 Frequently Asked Questions

-Research has shown that specific essential oils, such as lavender, bergamot, and rose, can help reduce anxiety, improve sleep, and promote relaxation.
+Research has shown that specific essential oils, such as lavender, bergamot, and rose, can help promote relaxation and uplift the mood.
 While aromatherapy isn’t a replacement for medical treatment, it is increasingly used as a complementary therapy in hospitals, mental health settings, and wellness programs due to its measurable benefits.

 At Re{me}dy, we prioritise quality, transparency, and safety in everything we make.
 Our products are formulated with pure, responsibly sourced essential oils and natural ingredients—crafted with intention, never shortcuts.